SLLUG/SLLUG.github.io/index.md

 ### Upcoming Meetings

+#### Dec 18th, 2017 - Holiday Celebration

+We will be having an informal holiday celebration on Monday, Dec 18th, at 6:00pm at:

+    Stoke's Inland Bar and Grill
+    1202 Lambton Mall Rd, Sarnia, ON N7S 5R6

+Agenda:

+- Eat
+- Drink
+- Be Merry

+An update will be provided regarding the 2018 activity plan.

+### Past Meetings

 #### Nov 20th, 2017 - Schedule Planning and LUG Rules/Regulations

-Our second meet-and-greet/organizational meeting will be Monday, Nov 20th, at 6:00pm at:
+Our second meet-and-greet/organizational meeting was Monday, Nov 20th, at 6:00pm at:

     Stoke's Inland Bar and Grill